daniehej/docs_xavier/README.md

 # Jetson AGX Xavier Documentation

 Documentation for Jetson AGX Xavier.

+This documentation is based on the work by Sebastian Bro Damsgaard and Mikki Alexander Mousing Sørensen.

 ## Contents